Fluttershy: My Little Pony: Friendship Is Magic

 Fluttershy is introduced in the series premiere as a shy pegasus who initially has trouble telling Twilight her name.
 Her backstory is explored in "The Cutie Mark Chronicles", which reveals she was an extremely timid and weak flier as a filly at flight camp.
 After falling from the sky and being saved by a swarm of butterflies, she discovered her talent for communicating with animals, earning her cutie mark of three butterflies.
-Throughout the series, Fluttershy gradually develops more confidence while maintaining her gentle nature.
+Throughout the series, Fluttershy gradually develops more confidence while maintaining her gentle nature, leading her to develop friendships with unlikely characters like Discord.

 In "Dragonshy", Fluttershy confronts her fears to help save Equestria from a sleeping dragon's smoke.
 "Stare Master" introduces her special ability called "The Stare," which she uses to discipline animals.
 Episodes like "Hurricane Fluttershy" and "Filli Vanilli" focus on her struggles with stage fright and self-confidence.
 The episodes "Putting Your Hoof Down" and "Flutter Brutter" explore her difficulty with being assertive, both with strangers and her pushy younger brother Zephyr Breeze.

 Fluttershy forms an unlikely friendship with the chaotic spirit Discord after being tasked with reforming him in the episode "Keep Calm and Flutter On".
 Their relationship develops throughout the series, with Discord showing particular interest in her approval and friendship.